 I mean, for example, Superman despite knowing Lex Luthor would wear Kyrptonite to defeat him, he would still go toe to toe against Lex.
 Or another example, Batman despite have no superpowers, utilizes his personal resources to protect Gothamites from the villains that hope to overpower them.

-Superheroes, whether the grew up in humble beginnings or affluent backgrounds, showed that grief, tragedy can happen to anyone.
-But do you know what people can also choose can let to happen to them?
-The choices they make.
+Superheroes, whether they grew up in humble beginnings or affluent backgrounds, showed that grief, tragedy can happen to anyone.
+But do you know what anyone has the power to do?
+Make choices.
 Do they choose to rise above the pain?
 Or do they allow it to pummel them?
 If you have read and/or watched any sort of superhero and even supervillain, you’ve seen it happen.
 Again using Batman as an example, although he is still tormented by the loss of his parents from a young age, he still continues to protect the city and people he loves.
 Yes, from time to time that pain haunts him, but he recovers from that pain everytime.
-Sometimes I feel that the loss of his parents takes a harder it on him than all the bad guys he’s ever faced!
+Sometimes I feel that the loss of his parents takes a harder hit on him than all the bad guys he’s ever faced!
 It kinda reminds me of this old African proverb:

 “When there is no enemy within, the enemies outside cannot hurt you.”

 Recovery from his past hurts prevents him from taking harder hits—especially emotionally and psychology—physically from his enemies.
 I mean, we’ve all been in a place where past hurts + current circumstances = major damage to our overall well-being.
 However, the real challenge beings when we ask ourselves will we allow that pain to continue to make us victims?
 Or…will we become victors?

 If the pain should knock you—as so to speak—does that mean there is no point from rising again?
 Or do we get up anyway and continue to fight?